bjuncklaus/darknet/README.md

 Both Pre-processing and image augmentation steps will require Imagemagick, which is a free and open-source software suite used for formatting images.
 Install it using: `sudo apt-get install imagemagick`

 ## 2 - Pre-processing
 Darknet requires the images to be in .jpg format, and of course, the smaller the images, the less computation is required.
-Thus, if your images are also large, make sure to resize them to something below 640\*640 pixels.
+YOLO will resize your images to its input size of 416\*416, but its not a bad idea to resize it yourself to something around that size, again, to decrease computation time.

 ### 2.1 - Batch convert images format (eg .png to .jpg):
 - Travel to folder with images to convert via terminal